tnntwister/dc-giveaways/README.md

 - **giveaway** : launch a giveaway roll
 - **lastGiveaway** : recall the last winner for a giveaway

-## how to install it in your discord server
+## How to install it in your discord server

 **wip**